MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 A parameter is related to a single Custom API.
 You cannot define multiple Custom APIs to use the same parameter definition.
 You can define multiple request parameter with the same `UniqueName` value if they are used by different Custom APIs.

 > [!NOTE]
-> If you define a bound entity or entity collection for your Custom API, the parameter will be generated for you.
-You don’t need to create a parameter for bound entities.
+> If you define a bound entity for your Custom API, the parameter will be generated for you.
+You don’t need to create an input parameter for the entity when the Custom API is bound to an entity.
+> If you bind your Custom API to an entity collection, there will not be a parameter generated for you.
+Binding a Custom API to an entity collection sets the expectation that the operation will be performed on more than one entity of that type or that it will return a collection of that type.

 This table includes attributes of the Custom API Request Parameter entity that you can set.